tdaylan/CtC/README.md

 # CtC
-Chronos the Classifier -- A machine learning platform to classify time series data
+Chronos the Classifier -- A machine learning platform to classify time series data.